BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 <br>

-* **Compute Instance Metadata** is a cloud service which provides administrative endpoints, it's usually bound to the internal IP `169.254.169.254`
+* **Compute Instance Metadata** is a cloud service that provides administrative endpoints, usually bound to the internal IP `169.254.169.254`
-* **IMDSv2** will require token authentication to call these endpoints, but not the default **IMDSv1**
+* **IMDSv2** requires token authentication to call these endpoints, unlike the default **IMDSv1**
-* Especially useful when exploiting an SSRF vulnerability, such as `http://megalogistic.htb/status.php?name=169.254.169.254/latest/meta-data/`, this will reveal metadata values
+* Particularly useful when exploiting an SSRF vulnerability, such as `http://megalogistic.htb/status.php?name=169.254.169.254/latest/meta-data/`, which will reveal metadata values

 <p align="center">
   <img src="https://github.com/user-attachments/assets/264b0f02-be76-413b-9eaa-850347dd32d3" />